SaaS Application Development Guide: A Step by Step Guide

 Types of SaaS apps

-Now that you understand the concept, let us see the different types of SaaS software available in the market:
+Now that you understand the concept, let us breakdown different types of SaaS software available in the market:

 Customer Relation Management Software: